 We promise to provide all residents and guests with the same courteous treatment and application of company and community guidelines.

-To assure a quality lifestyle for all residents, we have established occupancy guidelines for the maximum number of persons that can occupy each floor plan type: Two occupants in a one bedroom, four occupants in a two bedroom, and six occupants in a three bedroom floor plan.
+To assure a quality lifestyle for all residents, we have established occupancy guidelines for the maximum number of persons that can occupy each floor plan type: Two occupants per bedroom plus one more occupant.
 If you experience a change in family size that puts your family outside the guidelines, please contact the office to assist you with the transition.